 But then I received the Prima System Modular Travel Backpack from Boundary Supply, and I was delighted by the unique features and approach of this product.
-Even this jaded backpack reviewer found some wonderful surprises here, and I think this backpack is worth taking a serious look.
+Even this seasoned backpack reviewer found some wonderful surprises here, and I think this backpack is worth taking a serious look!

 In a nutshell, I think this is a fantastic backpack for daily/everyday or weekend use.
 It has some amazing organizational features (including some really neat ones for photographers) and it looks good too.
 It can expand from 25 liters to 35 liters, making it especially versatile.